 The ‘principal activity of a food business’ relates to the population targeted by the business.
 Class 1 premises are set up exclusively to service or process food for vulnerable people.
 For example, a catering company that processes food solely for a hospital or delivery meals organisation is considered to be a class 1 premises.

 Food businesses that supply or process meals for the general community, as well as to vulnerable people in a class 1 premises, will not be considered a class 1 premises.
-For example, if a restaurant provides meals to the general community and also to children in a childcare center, would be considered a class 2 premises.
+For example, if a restaurant provides meals to the general community and also to children in a childcare centre, would be considered a class 2 premises.
 This interpretation also applies to takeaway shops located in an aged care facility or hospital.